17 Time Travel Romance Books You Should Read

 This is the first book in the Dragonriders of Pern series.
 The time-traveling element at the end of this novel resolves the entire plot.
 The dragons in this world can teleport instantly from one place to another.
 You will discover that they can do that in time as well.
 It’s something that the characters also discover, allowing them to resolve the plot.

 It is a creative adventure novel with the perfect amount of romance.
-By this story, you could go back in time and make some changes that would alter the course of your existence without your past self noticing that you were there without anything in your memory changing.
-Being able to gain insight into some weird stuff at the time.
+By this story, you could go back in time and make some changes that would alter the course of your existence without your past self noticing that you were there without anything in your memory changing and being able to gain insight into some weird stuff at the time.

 Author: Anne McCaffrey